 June 10, 2010

-Games in Schools Teachers' Handbook to be available in Danish soon!
+Games in Schools Teachers' Handbook available in Danish !

 The Games in Schools teachers' handbook has been enjoying a lot of interest since it was published in August 2009 in English, French, German, Spanish, Italian and recently in Norwegian.
 More of ISFE's (the Interactive Software Federation of Europe) member countries are interested in translating the teachers' handbook into their national languages.
-The next expected translation is the Danish version of the handbook, so watch this space for this and other translations to come soon.
+The next translation available is the Danish version of the handbook, so watch this space for this and other translations to come.

 May 27, 2010